Originally a brief "heads up" article I sent to my mailing list,

 of already has a .com, .net and .org attached to it?
 Sounds whacky I know, but mark my

-words - if you have school aged children now, panspermia will be in your grandchildren's
+words - if you have school aged children now, Panspermia will be in your grandchildren's

-college textbooks as "a" if not "the" most plausible expalanation for
+college textbooks as "a" if not "the" most plausible

 our beginnings.
 The Biblical worldview got pasted with a major uppercut to the chin in